 Specifically, for persons who have been subjected to torture, rape, or other serious acts of violence, a contested provision was introduced in 2018, according to which, such persons should be certified by a medical certificate issued by a public hospital or by an adequately trained doctor of a public sector health care service provider.
-The provision has been maintained by the IPA.
+The provision has been maintained by the IPA and the Asylum Code.

 The main critiques against this provision are that doctors in public hospitals and health care providers are not adequately trained to identify possible victims of torture and that the law foresees solely a medical procedure.
 According to the Istanbul Protocol, a multidisciplinary approach is required – a team of a doctor, a psychologist, and a lawyer – for the identification of victims of torture.
 Moreover, stakeholders have expressed fears that certificates from other entities than public hospitals and public health care providers would not be admissible in the asylum procedure and judicial review before courts.

-Few such cases of best practice, where Asylum Service officers referred applicants for such reports, were recorded by GCR in 2020.
-However, several cases have been reported to GCR where the Asylum Service officer did not take into account the medical reports provided (see Special Procedural Guarantees).
+Such cases of best practice, where Asylum Service officers referred applicants for such reports, were not recorded by GCR in 2022.
+However, several cases have been reported to GCR where the Asylum Service or the Appeals Authority did not take into account the medical reports provided (see Special Procedural Guarantees).

 Article 53 L 4375/2016.